ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 }
 ```

-* Notice that we tell Terraform the S3 Bucket and directory to look for the code.
+* Notice that we tell Terraform the S3 Bucket and directory to look for the code
-* We specify the runtime and memory for this Lambda Function.
+* We specify the runtime and memory for this Lambda Function
-* `index.handler` points to the file and function where to enter the code.
+* `index.handler` points to the file and function where to enter the code
 * The `aws_lambda_permission` resource is the permission that states that this Lambda Function may be invoked by the API Gateway that we created

-# Api Gateway
+# API Gateway

 <div style="text-align: center;">
   <img src="/img/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless/icon-apigateway.png" width="15%" height="15%">